aureliojargas/txt2regex/README.md

 Txt2regex will work in ANY system bash works, because it's a bash-only program.
 This includes Cygwin and Cygwin XFree also.

-After expand the tarball, do you can simply run the program directly.
+After expanding the tarball, simply run the program directly.
-But if do you want it on your system, or in other language besides english, use the `make` command.
+But if you want it installed on your system, or in other language besides english, use the `make` command.

 - **Just english:** untar and run